trose02/Token-Gate-Site-Test1/README.md

 Requirements:

-Tokengated
+	•Tokengated

-Dark style
+	•Dark style

-Static Generated
+	•Static Generated

-Post on a github
+	•Post on a github

-Be able to host on netlify
+	•Be able to host on netlify

-Be able to blog post
+	•Be able to blog post

 Functions